alielfilali01/3C3H/README.md

 # 3C3H Evaluation Pipeline

-A fully–automated, **Apache‑2.0–licensed** toolkit that generates answers from Arabic‑capable language models (open‑weight *and* proprietary), judges them with LLM‑as‑a‑Judge following the **3C3H** (Correctness, Completeness, Conciseness, Helpfulness, Honesty, Harmlessness) evaluation score criterias which were first introduced [here](https://huggingface.co/blog/leaderboard-3c3h-aragen) and produces leaderboard‑ready scores to report.
+A fully–automated, **Apache‑2.0–licensed** toolkit that generates answers from language models (open‑weight *and* proprietary), judges them with LLM‑as‑a‑Judge following the **3C3H** (Correctness, Completeness, Conciseness, Helpfulness, Honesty, Harmlessness) evaluation score criterias which were first introduced [here](https://huggingface.co/blog/leaderboard-3c3h-aragen) and produces leaderboard‑ready scores to report.

 > **Why?**
-> Measuring the real‑world utility and safety of Arabic LLMs at scale requires a reproducible, end‑to‑end pipeline.
-This repository powers currently the *Arabic Leaderboards* and related internal evaluations at **G42**'s **Inception**.
+> Measuring the real‑world utility and safety of LLMs at scale requires a reproducible, end‑to‑end pipeline.
+This repository powers currently the [*Arabic Leaderboards*](https://huggingface.co/spaces/inceptionai/Arabic-Leaderboards) and related internal evaluations at **G42**'s **Inception**.

 ---